How to Respond to Questions About Bring Your Bible to School Day

 We also have historical documentation of the high standards used by scribes who recorded Old Testament documents.
 They meticulously compared new copies with original copies.
 If lines of paragraphs, letters or word counts did not match up or errors were found, the new copy was destroyed and the whole process begun again.

 The discovery of the Dead Sea Scrolls—ancient documents that had remained hidden in caves near the city of Jerusalem for about 2,000 years—also provide strong evidence of the Old Testament’s accuracy.
 The scrolls contain fragments or complete copies from every Old Testament book except Esther and provide proof of the consistency between current translations of the Old Testament and those that existed thousands of years ago.

-You don’t have the right to do this—you can’t talk about religion in a public school.
+You can’t talk about religion in a public school, right?

 This is a voluntary, student-led initiative.
 As a result, you and others participating in the event have a First Amendment right to engage in free speech conversations—even if those conversations and communications happen to reflect your personal, faith-based perspective.

-Visit the Student Rights section of this website for more information.
+You can visit the Student Rights page for more information.